thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 * Notably, __the plugin configuration itself is managed from the cloud__, meaning, the device owner can update from the cloud the list of files to be managed.
-* Cumulocity manages the configuration files accordingly to their type, a name that is chosen by the device owner to categorise each configuration.
+* Cumulocity manages the configuration files accordingly to their type, a name that is chosen by the device owner to categorize each configuration.
   By default, the full path of a configuration file on the device is used as its type.
 * When files are downloaded from the cloud to the device, __these files are stored in a temporary directory first__.